srcmilena/srcmilena/README.md

 My name is Milena, I live in São Paulo, Brazil.

 I am a technology lover but, I studied civil engineering for almost three years.
 I decided to stop and gave myself time to think and be aware of my future.
 After that, I got my conclusion so, I started to follow tech/dev departments.
-Currently, I am studying to become a Full-Stack developer.
+Currently, I am studying to become a Full-stack developer.

 Thank you if you read this because it is a short text about me :)